BestTimesToVisit.com Logo

 packing

 Pack layers!
-Iceland's weather can change dramatically in a short time.
+Iceland's weather can change rapidly.
 Waterproof and windproof outerwear is essential, even in summer.
-Good hiking boots are a must if you plan on exploring beyond Reykjavik.
+Good hiking boots are a must if you plan on exploring beyond the cities.
+Don't forget a swimsuit – Iceland's geothermal pools are a highlight!

 Weather Details